Byron/gitoxide/README.md

 ## Development Status

-**Please note** that from 2020-09-17, the development speed will be reduced greatly.
-I will do my best to create at least one commit per day ramp it up from there to eventually arrive at a new baseline velocity.
-It will be lower than what it was before, and
-I hope 1/2 to 2/3 of that will be realistic.

-This is entirely unrelated to the project and I still can't wait to use `gitoxide` on a daily basis once the first high-level commands become available.

 ### gitoxide _(CLI)_
   * please note that all functionality comes from the `gitoxide-core` library, which mirrors these capabilities and itself relies on all `git-*` crates.